Paul Pîrvulescu

-Paul Ovidiu Pîrvulescu (born 11 August 1988) is a Romanian professional football manager and former player, currently in charge of Liga III club Inter Ilfov.
+Paul Ovidiu Pîrvulescu (born 11 August 1988) is a Romanian professional football manager and former player, currently in charge of Liga III club Minaur Baia Mare.

 Club career

-Steaua București

 On 4 January 2012 Steaua București signed Pîrvulescu from fellow Liga I club Gaz Metan Mediaș.
 Soon after the player penned a five-year contract to keep him at the club until the summer of 2016.

 On 23 June 2017, Pîrvulescu signed a one-year contract with Polish club Wisła Płock.
 On 18 July 2018, he returned to the Romanian Liga I and signed a short contract with FC Politehnica Iași.